Use Automation to Unleash the Enabling Power of Procurement

 Automating from Procure-to-Pay

-There are four main stages of the Procurement cycle:
+There are four main stages of the procure-to-pay cycle:

 In the Demand step, the major procurement processes that is required is the Purchase Requisition.
 Creating a Purchase Request involves gathering information about the details of the request and the vendor.
 All of this information can be captured in an electronic form and funneled through a series of approvals with an automated workflow.